bangerkuwranger/tekfaqs/wp-content/plugins/ultimate-tinymce/readme.txt

 * Simply too many features to list!!
 Please visit the <a href="http://utmce.joshlobe.com">Ultimate Tinymce</a> website for a complete list.

 == Changelog ==

+= 5.2 =
+* 12-22-2013

+= Tweaks =
+* Checked all code to ensure WordPress 3.8 compliance.
+* Adjusted miscellaneous links and nuances.
+* Fixed overlapping input field on signup form.

+= 5.1 =
+* 11-01-2013

+= IMPORTANT =
+* Secured a risk-factor in the plugin.
+THANK YOU to @dd32 from WordPress.org for bringing this to my attention.
+* Fixed a possible security loophole whereby the plugin could be deactvated by a remote CURL command.

+= Tweaks =

+= 5.0 =
+* 09-13-2013

+= Tweaks =
+* Updated external links.
+* Updated deprecated function.
+* Some code re-write for WP 3.7.

 = 4.9.1 =
 * 08-22-2013